Minesweeper — The original classic from Windows 95.

 - It requires no heavy installation

-Tips and tricks for Minestryger
+Tips and tricks for Minesweeper

 🟦 Start with corners and edges

-🖱️ Use the mouse-button trick (chording)
+🖱️ Use the mouse button trick (chording)

 🧠 Learn the classic patterns